-In recent years, the empirical BL Lacs/FSRQs scenario has been put into question by blazars that transition between the two classes over time.
-These objects, referred to as \saysay{changing-look blazars}, exhibit emission lines in their optical spectra during some epochs, while appearing featureless at others \citep[][]{Vermeulen:1995, Ghisellini:2011, Ruan:2014, PenaHerazo_changinglook,Ricci_2023}.
+In recent years, the empirical BL Lacs/FSRQs scenario has been called into question by blazars that transition between the two classes over time.
+These objects, referred to as changing-look blazars, exhibit emission lines in their optical spectra during some epochs, while appearing featureless at others \citep[][]{Vermeulen:1995, Ghisellini:2011, Ruan:2014, PenaHerazo_changinglook,Ricci_2023}.
 Several hypotheses have been proposed to explain this phenomenon.
-It could be associated with sudden changes in the accretion rate: broad spectral profiles appear (disappear) concurrently with the sudden increase (decrease) of the accretion rate \citep{Xiao:2022, Dong_2024, Duffy_2025}.
-Alternatively, Doppler boosting may modify the intensity and beaming of the photo-ionizing continuum over time, and, consequently, this affects the interplay with the thermal line emission.
+It could be associated with sudden changes in the accretion rate: broad spectral profiles appear (disappear) concurrently with the sudden increase (decrease) in the accretion rate \citep{Xiao:2022, Dong_2024, Duffy_2025}.
+Alternatively, Doppler boosting may modify the intensity and beaming of the photo-ionizing continuum over time and, consequently, this affects the interplay with the thermal line emission.
 Some studies have shown that the EW of the BLR lines is anti-correlated with the continuum luminosity \citep{Corbett:2000, Ruan:2014, Paiano:2024}.
 In this framework, the variable jet-driven non-thermal continuum can outshine the BLR emission, making the broad lines temporarily undetectable.

 In \paperPHone, we investigated the nature of the $52$ blazars proposed as promising candidates of neutrino emission in \citet[][hereafter, \origin]{Buson:2022, Buson_erratum} and \citet[][hereafter, \originII]{Buson:2023}.
-Investigating their HERG/LERG properties revealed that the sample includes representatives of both classes, with a mild tendency toward HERG-like properties.
+Investigations of their HERG/LERG properties have revealed that the sample includes representatives of both classes, with a mild tendency toward HERG-like properties.
 In the lepto-hadronic scenario, the efficiency of photo-pion production, which is a key mechanism for neutrino production, is strongly influenced by the accretion mode.
-Identifying the presence of external radiation fields, such as those characteristic of HERGs, is therefore important in interpreting the physical conditions leading to neutrino emission.
+Identifying the presence of external radiation fields, such as those characteristic of HERGs, is therefore important when we are looking to interpret the physical conditions leading to neutrino emission.